Nekomata

 Nekomata (original form: 猫また, later forms: 猫又, 猫股, 猫胯) are a kind of cat yōkai described in Japanese folklore, classical kaidan, essays, etc. There are two very different types: those that live in the mountains and domestic cats that have grown old and transformed into yōkai.

 Nekomata are often confused with bakeneko.
+Nekomata have multiple tails, while bakeneko have one.
+Additionally, while bakeneko are often seen as mischievous and playful, nekomata are considered far more malicious in their behaviour.